GenesisFan64/Marsiano-MARS/README.md

 # Marsiano-MARS
-A video "driver" for the Sega 32X
+A video "driver" for the Sega 32X (audio too.)

-Description will go here later.
+An easy way to control the features of the 32X using the 68k side